Take advantage of the search to browse through the World Heritage Centre information.

 "The Stone Town of Zanzibar is a fine example of the Swahili coastal trading towns of East Africa.
 It retains its urban fabric and townscape virtually intact and contains many fine buildings that reflect its particular culture, which has brought together and homogenized disparate elements of the cultures of Africa, the Arab region, India, and Europe over more than a millennium."

-Historic building attributes
+Historic building characteristics

 Although the overall urban fabric and townscape give Stone Town its unique character, many individual buildings of historical and architectural significance represent local architecture and building traditions.
 Typical building types include Swahili courtyard houses, narrow Indian shopfronts along bazaar streets, and large mansions facing the seafront.